 Ease of assembly is built into the logic of design.
 Assembly begins by slotting together aluminum angles, or “shoes,” which trace each pavilion’s base.
 A turn of a pawl latch secures the constituent parts together.
 Holes punched in the base plate of the angle every 12” O.C. allow them to be staked as needed.
 The perimeter wall is then unrolled against the inside edge of the shoe, fixed every 12” O.C.
 Because rigid connections are necessary to resist wind load, the design uses pawl latches and slotted cuts, secured by a simple twist of the hand.

 A second set of aluminum profiles mirroring the shoes below are placed as coping along the wall’s top edge and secured every 12” O.C. to lock the folly into shape.
 This coping is similarly segmented to allow for easy transport and slotted for quick assembly; it has a z-shaped cross section, which provides a drip edge for the wall beneath and a rim along the folly’s interior to accept the roof.
-Finally, roofing is unrolled and placed: an elliptical sheet of aluminum rests on a neoprene strip, creating a waterproof seal, resulting in a total assembly time of 15 minutes.
+Finally, roofing is unrolled and placed: an elliptical sheet of aluminum rests on a neoprene strip, creating a waterproof seal.
 Disassembly proceeds in reverse, with each element rolled or stacked for easy transport; the entire disassembled volume of the largest pavilion measures just 8’x4’x2’.